Crystal Asige

-Crystal Kegehi Asige is a nominated senator in the parliament of Kenya under the Orange Democratic Movement (ODM).
+Crystal Kegehi Asige (born August 12, 1990) is a nominated senator in the parliament of Kenya under the Orange Democratic Movement (ODM).
 She is an advocate for diversity and inclusion and represents special interest groups such as youths and people living with disabilities.
 Asige is a singer, songwriter, and music producer focusing in Chakacha-infused music.
 She was previously signed under Sol Generation Records.
 Asige is a victim of glaucoma which led to the loss of her sight in her 20s and she continues to raise awareness about the condition.